 Indirect forms of support are frequently more feasible in closed and illiberal environments.
 Historically, donors have provided grants to exile media, or supported their own public broadcasters to report and transmit in local languages.
-But other indirect approaches exist, including support for legal defense, virtual and physical security measures, and the hosting of secure servers and communication platforms.

-As described above, one of the benefits of support to regional mechanisms, coalitions, and institutions includes the potential for support from across borders and within more friendly regional neighbors.
-In addition, support to strategic litigation at the regional level has been successful in a variety of difficult circumstances, such as recent court decisions from the Court of Justice of the Economic Community of West African States (ECOWAS) on laws in the Gambia that criminalized speech18 or the Inter-American Court of Human Rights ruling that Venezuela could not dismiss public servants for political speech and activities.19
+However, other indirect approaches exist, including support for legal defense, virtual and physical security measures, and the hosting of secure servers and communication platforms.
+As described above, one of the benefits of support to regional mechanisms, coalitions, and institutions includes the potential for support from across borders, especially from countries that are relatively more open than their neighbors.
+In addition, support to strategic litigation at the regional level has been successful in a variety of difficult circumstances, such as recent court decisions from the ECOWAS Court of Justice on laws in the Gambia that criminalized speech27 or the Inter-American Court of Human Rights ruling that Venezuela could not dismiss public servants for political speech and activities.28

 Interviews from public and private donors alike suggest the opportunity for greater coordination and engagement across donors in these contexts.
-Private foundations, while making up a much smaller piece of the overall funding pie, offer some competitive advantages in these contexts such as increased appetite for risk, less bureaucratic decision-making structures and potential for rapid response, the ability to supply smaller investments into local entities, and the inclination to innovate in terms of how funding is structured and distributed.
-Partnerships with organizations such as the Media Development Investment Fund, which offers specialized expertise in media institutional investments in difficult political contexts, can continue to be explored by larger public donors.
+Private foundations, while making up a much smaller piece of the overall funding pie, offer some comparative advantages in these contexts such as increased appetite for risk, less bureaucratic decision-making structures and potential for rapid response, the ability to supply smaller investments into local entities, and the ability to innovate new approaches to the structure and distribution of funding.
+Partnerships with organizations such as the Media Development Investment Fund, which offers expertise in media investments in difficult political contexts, can continue to be explored by larger public donors.